 Beginning Your Career as a Surgical Technologist

 Becoming a surgical tech is a popular and natural next step for many EMTs and paramedics.

-If you’re not already an EMT and would like to gain real-world experience before taking the leap to becoming a surgical technologist, you can start by enrolling to train for EMT certification.
+If you’re not already an EMT and would like to gain real-world experience before taking the leap to become a surgical technologist, you can start by enrolling to train for EMT certification.

 Emergency medical services are an excellent way to test the waters before fully committing to any one of a number of exciting and lucrative careers in healthcare.
 Jobs for both surgical techs and EMTs are in high demand, and employers are constantly looking for hard-working, smart, and dedicated employees for their teams.
 If you’re ready to get started, now is the time.